les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2017-08-05-le-modele-invest-pour-des-stories-estimables.markdown

 * The average of the sample is an approximation of the average of the original set, so use that average as the estimate of the size of every story (“Call it a 1”)

-* La moyenne de l’échantillon est une approximation de la moyenne de l’ensemble pris à l’origine, utilisez donc cette moyenne comme estimation pour chaque story (“appelez la un 1”)
+* La moyenne de l’échantillon est une approximation de la moyenne de l’ensemble pris à l’origine, utilisez alors cette moyenne comme estimation pour chaque story (“appelez la un 1”)

 * The estimate for the total is the number of stories times the sample average